-In Vietnam, arbitrations are mainly governed by the Arbitration Law 2010, which came into force on 1 January 2011.14 Prior to the entry into force of the Arbitration Law 2010, arbitrations were governed by the Arbitration Ordinance 2003, which came into force on 1 July 2003.15 Although the Arbitration Ordinance 2003 has been superseded and replaced by the Arbitration Law 2010, it remains applicable to arbitrations conducted pursuant to arbitration agreements signed between 1 July 2003 and 31 December 2011.16
+In Vietnam, arbitrations are mainly governed by the Arbitration Law 2010, which came into force on 1 January 2011.14 Prior to the entry into force of the Arbitration Law 2010, arbitrations were governed by the Arbitration Ordinance 2003, which came into force on 1 July 2003.15 Although the Arbitration Ordinance 2003 was superseded and replaced by the Arbitration Law 2010, it remains applicable to arbitrations conducted pursuant to arbitration agreements signed between 1 July 2003 and 31 December 2010.16

 The Arbitration Law 2010, which is based on the UNCITRAL Model Law and incorporates international arbitration norms, reflects Vietnam's intention of becoming a pro-arbitration jurisdiction.17 For example, Article 10.4 of the Arbitration Ordinance 2003 invalidates an arbitration agreement if the arbitral institution is not specified and there is no additional agreement in this regard.
 Under the Arbitration Law 2010, such ground for invalidating an arbitration agreement is no longer provided.
 Rather, such arbitration agreement is considered unclear, and the claimant has the right to select the arbitral institution.18

-Unlike arbitration laws in other jurisdictions, Vietnam's Arbitration Ordinance 2003 and its successor, the Arbitration Law 2010, do not recognise the concept of 'international arbitration' (as opposed to domestic arbitration).
-Rather, these arbitration statutes distinguish between 'foreign arbitration' and 'non-foreign' arbitration.
-Foreign arbitration is defined as 'arbitration under foreign arbitration law as agreed by the parties to resolve the disputes, whether inside or outside of Vietnam.'19 Therefore, an arbitration seated inside of Vietnam under the rules of a foreign arbitral institution (such as the ICC, SIAC, etc.) is still considered as a foreign arbitration.
+Unlike arbitration laws in other jurisdictions, Vietnam's Arbitration Ordinance 2003 and its successor, the Arbitration Law 2010, do not recognise the concept of international arbitration (as opposed to domestic arbitration).
+Rather, these arbitration statutes distinguish between foreign arbitration and non-foreign arbitration.
+Foreign arbitration is defined as 'arbitration under foreign arbitration law as agreed by the parties to resolve the disputes, whether inside or outside of Vietnam.'19 Therefore, an arbitration seated inside Vietnam under the rules of a foreign arbitral institution (such as the ICC, SIAC, etc.) is still considered as a foreign arbitration.
 As more fully discussed in the next section, the law regarding the recognition and enforcement of an award is different depending on whether the award is issued in a foreign or non-foreign arbitration.

-If the dispute does not involve a foreign element, the applicable substantive law shall be Vietnamese law.22 If the applicable substantive law is not agreed upon by the parties and the dispute involves a foreign element, the applicable substantive law shall be the law the arbitral tribunal deems most appropriate.23 If the dispute does not have a foreign element, the applicable language shall always be Vietnamese regardless of the parties' agreement, except in a dispute where at least one party is an enterprise with foreign invested capital.24 If the dispute has a foreign element, or has at least one party that is an enterprise with foreign invested capital, the applicable language shall be the language agreed upon by the parties and in the absence of such an agreement, the applicable language shall be determined pursuant to the arbitration rules at issue.25
+If a dispute does not involve a foreign element, the applicable substantive law shall be Vietnamese law.22 If the applicable substantive law is not agreed upon by the parties and the dispute involves a foreign element, the applicable substantive law shall be the law the arbitral tribunal deems most appropriate.23 If the dispute does not have a foreign element, the applicable language shall always be Vietnamese regardless of the parties' agreement, except in a dispute where at least one party is an enterprise with foreign invested capital.24 If the dispute has a foreign element, or has at least one party that is an enterprise with foreign invested capital, the applicable language shall be the language agreed upon by the parties, and in the absence of such an agreement, the applicable language shall be determined by the arbitral tribunal.25

 iv Recognition and enforcement of arbitral awards in Vietnam